-\ Grace Online honors those who have served our country as a part of the armed forces.
+Grace Online honors those who have served our country as a part of the armed forces.
 Military students and families may be eligible to receive a discounted tuition rate.
 Students may also be eligible to receive education benefits through the Department of Veterans Affairs.
 Students who are currently serving on active duty, released from active duty, part of the Reserves or National Guard or a spouse or dependent of a veteran, may be eligible for these benefits.
-The military discount is available to all military service members, veterans, military spouses, and dependents 23 and under.
+The military discount is available to all military service members, veterans, military spouses, and dependents (under age 23).
 Required documentation may include a certificate of release or discharge from the military (DD214), certificate of eligibility (COE), and/or a tuition voucher.
 The required documentation and an honorable discharge status must be submitted to receive the military discount.
+G.I.
+Jobs Magazine named Grace Christian University a Military Friendly School in 2013, 2014, 2015, and 2016.